tc39/proposal-temporal/docs/time.md

 This method adds `duration` to `time`.
 Due to times wrapping around when reaching 24 hours, the returned point in time may be either in the future or in the past relative to `time`, or even the same time.

-The `duration` argument can be any value that could be passed to `Temporal.Duration.from()`:
-- a `Temporal.Duration` object;
-- any object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`;
+The `duration` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.
-- a string in ISO 8601 duration format, such as `PT5H30M`.

 The `disambiguation` parameter has no effect in the default ISO calendar, because the units of hours, minutes, and seconds are always the same length and therefore not ambiguous.
 However, it may have an effect in other calendars where those units are not always the same length.